Are you thinking of buying a new build? Discover the pros and cons of new builds and find out how you can buy a new build house through Help to Buy.

 New builds and Help to Buy

-The government’s Help to Buy equity loan is available for buyers looking to buy a new build property.
+Help to Buy is available for buyers who want to buy a new build.
 The loan is interest free for the first five years.

 If you use the Help To Buy scheme: